 Since its establishment, the GSES has received students from outside of Japan, and has also promoted short-term study abroad for our own students.
-The GSES has started a student mobility program with ASEAN University Network (AUN) member universities in cooperation with other graduate schools of Kyoto University.
-The summer/winter school programs have been held in Kyoto to create opportunities for the undergraduate students from AUN member universities and Kyoto to study about energy in both home and host universities.
-Furthermore, a double master's degree program with some AUN universities and a double doctor's degree program with University of Bordeaux have been initiated.
+The GSES has a student mobility program with ASEAN University Network (AUN) member universities in cooperation with other graduate schools of Kyoto University.
+Summer/winter school programs have been held in Kyoto to create opportunities for undergraduate students from AUN member universities and Kyoto to study about energy in both home and host universities.
+Furthermore, double master's degree programs with University of Malaya, Chulalongkorn University and King Mongkut's University of Technology Thonburi and double doctor's degree programs with University of Bordeaux and Zhejiang University have been initiated.